vsimakhin/web-logbook/README.md

 ![EASA Logbook](./readme-assets/logbook.png)

 Why this project?
-Web-ligbook ok was created to provide a simple, self-hosted logbook that follows EASA-style formatting while keeping full control of your data.
+Web-logbook was created to provide a simple, self-hosted logbook that follows EASA-style formatting while keeping full control of your data.
 Web-logbook runs locally and does not require a subscription or external services.
 Built by pilots for pilots.

 ---